Local non-Bayesian social learning with stubborn agents: Section proof and experiment details

-For the exact scheme (Algorithm \ref{algExact}), we note the following: \begin{itemize} \item The complexity of each iteration is dominated by the computation of $\{ \hat{p}_n ( d - e_{i} + e_{j} ) \}_{i,j \in [n] }$.
-We can leverage the separable nature of $\hat{p}_n$ to compute $\hat{p}_n ( d - e_{i} + e_{j} )$ in $O(1)$ time per $i,j$ pair (see \eqref{eqEfficientObjectiveUpdate} in Appendix \ref{proofLemMconvex}), which yields $O(n^2)$ complexity per iteration. \item In the best case, the initial choice of $d$ is actually a solution.
+For the runtime of Algorithm \ref{algExact}, we note the following: \begin{itemize} \item The complexity of each iteration is dominated by the computation of $\{ \hat{p}_n ( d - e_{i} + e_{j} ) \}_{i,j \in [n] }$.
+By \eqref{eqEfficientObjectiveUpdate}, we can compute $\hat{p}_n ( d - e_{i} + e_{j} )$ in $O(1)$ time per $i,j$ pair, which yields $O(n^2)$ complexity per iteration. \item In the best case, the initial choice of $d$ is actually a solution.
 However, it still requires one iteration to verify this, so the best-case complexity is $O(n^2)$. \item In the general case, \cite[Section 10.1.1]{murota2003discrete} provides a tie-breaking rule for the choice of $(i^*,j^*)$ that guarantees termination in $\max \{ \| d - d' \|_1 : d, d' \in dom ( \hat{p}_n ) \} = O(b_n)$ iterations, which means $O(n^2 b_n)$ complexity. \end{itemize}

 For the randomized scheme (Algorithm \ref{algApprox}), first observe that by definition of $h$, $\{ h(x) \}_{x \in \R_+} = \{ h ( \sqrt{r(i)} ) \}_{ i \in [n] }$.
 Furthermore, $\{ h ( \sqrt{r(i)} ) \}_{ i \in [n] }$, and thus $\{ h(x) \}_{x \in \R_+}$, can be computed in time $O(n \log n)$ as follows: \begin{itemize} \item Compute a vector containing $\{ r(i) \}_{ i \in [n] }$ sorted in decreasing order ($O(n \log n)$ time). \item Iteratively compute the sums in \eqref{eqHmain} at each $x \in \{ \sqrt{r(i)} \}_{ i \in [n] }$ ($O(n)$ time). \item Compute $\{ h ( \sqrt{r(i)} ) \}_{ i \in [n] }$ ($O(n)$ time). \end{itemize} In summary, $\{ h(x) \}_{x \in \R_+}$ (which contains at most $n$ elements) can be computed in $O(n \log n)$ time.
 After computing this set, $h^*$, and subsequently $d_n^{rel}$, can each be computed in linear time.
 Thus, computing the relaxed solution \eqref{eqRelaxedSolnMain} requires $O(n \log n)$ complexity.
 Finally, assuming we can obtain one sample from $d_n^{rel}$ in $O(1)$ time after $O(n \log n)$ pre-processing time (using e.g.\ the alias method \cite[Section 3.4.1]{knuth2014art}), Algorithm \ref{algApprox} has total complexity $O(n \log n + b_n)$.